Top-Seller

 A Legacy of Legendary Tone

 The Hummingbird has been a staple in the music world since its introduction in 1960.
-Its iconic square-shouldered design and warm, resonant tone have made it a favorite of countless musicians, including Keith Richards, Noel Gallagher, and Sheryl Crow.
+Its iconic square-shouldered design and warm, resonant tone have made it a favorite of countless musicians, including Keith Richards, Noel Gallagher and Sheryl Crow.
 The Hummingbird EC Studio carries on this legacy with its premium tonewoods and classic construction.
 The solid Sitka spruce top delivers exceptional clarity and projection, while the select mahogany back and sides provide warmth and balance, creating a versatile voice that's ideal for a wide range of genres.

 Plug In and Elevate Your Performance

 The Hummingbird EC Studio is equipped with the Fishman Sonitone electronics system, featuring a Sonicore pickup that captures the natural acoustic tone of the guitar.
 This allows you to seamlessly transition from unplugged performances to amplified settings without sacrificing sound quality.
-Whether you're playing on stage, in the studio, or at home, the Hummingbird EC Studio delivers a consistent and inspiring sound that will elevate your playing experience.
+Whether you're playing on stage, in the studio or at home, the Hummingbird EC Studio delivers a consistent and inspiring sound that will elevate your playing experience.

 Crafted for Comfort and Playability

-With its slim taper D mahogany neck, the Hummingbird EC Studio Cutaway offers a comfortable playing experience for guitarists of all levels.
+With its SlimTaper D mahogany neck, the Hummingbird EC Studio Cutaway offers a comfortable playing experience for guitarists of all levels.
 The pau ferro fingerboard provides a smooth and responsive playing surface, allowing for effortless fingering and expressive playing.
 The dreadnought body shape provides ample resonance and projection, making it ideal for both strumming and fingerpicking.

 The Ideal Guitar for the Aspiring Stage Performer

 The Epiphone Hummingbird EC Studio is the perfect companion for aspiring stage performers ready to step into the spotlight.
 With its built-in Fishman Sonitone electronics, you can confidently plug in and share your music with any audience.
-1 The dreadnought body shape delivers a powerful and resonant tone that cuts through the mix, while the classic Hummingbird design exudes stage presence.
-Whether you're playing solo gigs, leading a band, or performing in a coffeehouse, the Hummingbird EC Studio will empower you to connect with your audience and share your musical vision.
+The dreadnought body shape delivers a powerful and resonant tone that cuts through the mix, while the classic Hummingbird design exudes stage presence.
+Whether you're playing solo gigs, leading a band or performing in a coffeehouse, the Hummingbird EC Studio will empower you to connect with your audience and share your musical vision.

-Unleash Your Inner Rock Star with the Epiphone Hummingbird EC Studio
+Unleash Your Inner Rock Star With the Epiphone Hummingbird EC Studio

 Ready to experience the legendary sound and feel of the Epiphone Hummingbird?
 This limited-edition acoustic-electric guitar is a must-have for any guitarist seeking a versatile and inspiring instrument.
-Order yours today and start creating your own musical legacy!
+Order yours today and start creating your own musical legacy.

 Features